-cmtool exportData <file_name>
+cmtool exportData <file name>

-where <file_name> is the file name or path to export to.
-If you use a file name, the destination is the current working directory of the Java process; for example, /opt/ecloud/i686_Linux or C:\ECloud\i686_win32.
-If you use a path, the cmtool login user must have write access to that path.
+where <file\name> is the file name or path to export to.
+If you use a file name, the destination is the current working directory of the Java process ( /opt/ecloud/i686\Linux or C: \ECloud\i686\win32 by default.
+If you use a path, the Cluster Manager Java user (eacmuser) must have execute and write access to that path.

-Note: This command initiates a full database dump, so a large database might require an extended period of time to export.
+Note: This is a full database dump, which might take substantial time for a large database.